Do you feel that each cold call or pitch meeting is a boring episode you just want to skip through at 10x speed?

 Skill 2 - Be self-aware

 On a particularly challenging day, you may not be as patient during the onslaught of questions as part of a demo call.
 The customer will mirror this, so it can lead to an aggressive conversation.
 Replace frustration with boredom, and your prospect will be yawning in no time.
-Rein in residual feelings during sales calls to channel happiness, excitement, enthusiasm, or any other emotion required to ace the call.
+Manage lingering emotions during sales discussions, focusing on positivity, eagerness, or any mood needed to nail the conversation.

 Skill 3 - Act on Feedback

-The first instinct will be to react.
-It can be disorienting.
+The first instinct will be to react, which can be disorienting.
 But, reflection before the reaction is a sign of high emotional intelligence.
-Espousing this skill as a sales representative will make you a resourceful part of your team.
+Espousing this skill as a sales representative will make you a resourceful part of your team and the sales process.

-Go through a recent sales recording, and check how your mood and vibe translate in your speech and gestures during the call.
+Go through a recent sales recording, and check how your mood and vibe translate into your speech and gestures during the call.
 Then, use that as feedback and act on it.

 How can I improve my sales team's EQ?